kukuchta/CareLight/Documents/Hardware.md

 ## LED array board

 Program is intended to display data on the array of 64 WS2812B RGB LEDs shaped into 8x8 pattern.
-LEDs should be connected in a way where LED index in every row increases from left to right, and last LED in a row is connected with first led in next row (no alternating rows).
-It is most common LED layout on cheap modules available on allegro (find [here](https://allegro.pl/listing?string=8x8%20ws2812b)) or china markets ([here](https://aliexpress.com/w/wholesale-8x8-ws2812b.html).
+LEDs should be connected in a way where LED index in every row increases from left to right, and last LED in a row is connected with first LED in next row (no alternating rows).
+It is most common LED layout on cheap modules available on allegro (find [here](https://allegro.pl/listing?string=8x8%20ws2812b)) or china markets ([here](https://aliexpress.com/w/wholesale-8x8-ws2812b.html)).

 Scrambled arrows or switched directions are common effects of incompatible LED layout on board but it can be fixed in the code (to be done in the future).